krystalmejia24/bakery/docs/_posts/2020-03-05-quick-start.md

 Bakery can act as a proxy to serve your Propeller channels!

-Propeller is a live-streaming platform that manages all of your cloud based resources.
+Propeller is the ViacomCBS live-streaming platform.
+Propeller can orchestrate and manage all of your cloud based resources needed for a live streaming environment.
 If you have a stream running out of Propeller, you can stream that channel via Bakery!

 To play a Propeller channel you can make a Bakery request with the following scheme: